morrisignacio/CIS106-morrissenior/README.md

 ## Assignment 2

 I selected Python for my programming language.
 I searched in the book and the IDE that interested me the most is PythonTutor, however upon reviewing my options I am going to be selecting repl.it becuase it's earsier for me to learn.
 I created a flowgarithm that said hello world, and I changed the code to Python and Auto Pseudocode.
-Before this I had
+After this I had to make a change on the output and instead of world it displayed hello "name" and by defining the string "name" as Morris I was able to display Hello Morris.
+I also did an explanation point at the end so that it could be different.
+I did this by having an output of "Hello" & name & "!".